 With these techniques, farmers can enrich the soil naturally, without adding fertilizers.
 However, it is critical to know what minerals the next species can either give or take from the earth and match the rotation sequence correctly.
 It will help avoid both nutrient excess and deficiency.

-History Of Rotation Data On EOS Crop Monitoring
+History Of Rotation Data On EOSDA Crop Monitoring

 How Does Crop Rotation Increase Field Productivity?